gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 co-authoring sites?
 And can we apply the technique to make software development more efficient?</p>

-<p>Wanting to explore these ideas was one of the motivations behind <a href="https://wwwcgi.cdf.utoronto.ca/~cs494hf/cgi-bin/argon.cgi">DrProject</a>.
+<p>Wanting to explore these ideas was one of the motivations behind DrProject.
 I figured that once we had hundreds of students using basic teamware routinely, we could start introducing new elements, or modifying existing ones, to explore new ideas.
 The other motivation, of course,